John Goldie (philosopher): Life and character

-Often referred to as the philosopher Goldie was born in 1717 at Craigmill (NS 482 329), a flour mill on the Cessnock Water that had once been the mill of the Barony of Haining-Ross, worked by his family for nearly 400 years.
+Often referred to as the philosopher, Goldie was born in 1717 at Craigmill (NS 482 329), a flour mill on the Cessnock Water that had once been the mill of the Barony of Haining-Ross, worked by his family for nearly 400 years.
 His parents were Anna Farquhar and John Goudie who married at Craigie in Ayrshire on 6 November 1714.
-He had four brothers and sisters two of which may have died in infancy.
+He had four brothers and sisters, two of whom may have died in infancy.

-He was one of the most remarkable men of his time and place.
+He was "one of the most remarkable men of his time and place".
 Craigmill, situated on the Cessnock Water near the barony wood of Craigenconnor, was demolished by 1908 and nothing substantial remains on site.
-He is said to have died in 1808 aged 92, some authors say 1809 or 1811.
+He is said to have died in 1808 aged 92; some authors say 1809 or 1811.

 At the age of 14 (1735), and with basic tools and materials, he designed and constructed a miniature corn mill at Craigmill on the Cessnock Water.
 Mr Wallace of Kelly, then living at Cessnock House near Galston was so impressed with the novel design of this mill that brought Earl of Marchmont to see it.
 The Earl gave Goldie three shillings as a reward with which to buy an iron spindle for the wheel.

-He moved to Kilmarnock and became a cabinet maker without undergoing an apprenticeship, later a successful wine and spirit merchant in a large and popular store at Kilmarnock Cross and as stated had interests ranging from the study of astronomy and science to that of theology.
+He moved to Kilmarnock and became a cabinet maker without undergoing an apprenticeship, later a successful wine and spirit merchant in a large and popular store at Kilmarnock Cross.
+He had interests ranging from the study of astronomy and science to that of theology.
 He also speculated in canals, railways and coal mines.
 As a cabinet maker he made a highly carved ornate clock case of mahogany, showing the whole five orders of architecture and of such artistry that its price was beyond that of most people, however the Duke of Hamilton came to hear of it, purchased it for £30, a large sum at that time, and placed in Hamilton Palace.

 Goldie was largely educated by his mother Anna, as well as being self-educated, as he was of a studious nature from boyhood reading many books and becoming conversant with "some of the more abstruse sciences."

-His upbringing was decidedly Calvinistic but he later travelled regularly on Sundays the 20 mile round trip from his father's house at Craigmill to Kilmaurs to hear Mr Smeaton the famous anti-burgher minister of that parish preach.
-He had developed a strong 'free thinking' attitude through his reading of Dr Taylor of Norwich's publication 'On Original Sin'.
+His upbringing was decidedly Calvinistic but he later travelled regularly on Sundays the 20 mile round trip from his father's house at Craigmill to Kilmaurs to hear Mr Smeaton, the famous anti-burgher minister of that parish, preach.
+He had developed a strong 'free thinking' attitude through his reading of Dr Taylor of Norwich's publication On Original Sin.

-He is recorded to have been a man of unblemished character who had many good friends, many of whom were the leading lights of Kilmarnock and he also corresponded with literary men of celebrity.
+He is recorded to have been a man of unblemished character who had many good friends, many of whom were the leading lights of Kilmarnock.
+He also corresponded with "literary men of celebrity".